-William Dodge, who served in the Civil War as a captain of the New York volunteers, was the first keeper of the Sisters Island Lighthouse.
-Prior to his career as lightkeeper, he was also a collector of taxes and census enumerator.
-In 1893, William Dodge passed away from “dropsy of the heart” at the age of seventy-six.
-Dodge’s son replaced him as keeper and went on to serve twenty-eight years at the lighthouse.
+William Dodge passed away in 1893 from “dropsy of the heart” at the age of seventy-six.
+William Dodge, Jr., who was forty-two at the time, replaced his father as keeper and went on to serve twenty-eight years at the lighthouse.
 Early in the morning of June 7, 1894, the Canadian passenger and freight steamer Ocean, upbound on the St. Lawrence River, collided with the American barge Kent, the last in a string of five barges being towed downriver by the tug Seymour.
-Keeper Dodge was jolted awake by the collision, which happened near the lighthouse.
+Keeper Dodge was jolted awake by the collision, which occurred near the lighthouse.
 The captain of the Ocean claimed the Kent, which was laden with coal, was showing no lights.
-Both vessels sunk, and two deck hands asleep in the Ocean’s forecastle drowned.
+Both vessels sunk, and two deckhands asleep in the Ocean’s forecastle drowned.